-There is no separate law in the BES islands which applies to the protection of trade names, neither is it legally required to register a trade name with the trade register of the Chamber of Commerce.
+There is no separate law in Sint Maarten which applies to the protection of trade names, neither is it legally required to register a trade name with the Trade Register of the Chamber of Commerce.
 However, to a large extent protection can be claimed based on the law of tort.